 These roasted root vegetables come together to make the ultimate seasonal side.
 We’re talking delicious savory veggie flavors with smashed garlic cloves and fresh herbs — does it get any better?!

-If you don’t have all 5 of these root vegetables on hand, no problem!
+Have no fear if you don’t have the exact 5 root vegetables that are in this recipe!
 We’ll give you some easy veggie substitutions so you can still make this seasonal side without running back out to the store.

 What Vegetables are Good for Roasting?